Common skin conditions in cats

 Your cat's diet and skin condition

-If your cat is lacking essential fatty acids, like omega 3 and omega 6, you may also notice problems such as oily or dry skin, and hair with a dull sheen.
+If your cat is lacking essential fatty acids, like omega-3 and omega-6, you may also notice problems such as oily or dry skin, and hair with a dull sheen.
 Some essential fatty acids can't be synthesized by your cat, so they need to be a part of its daily diet.

 A cat's skin condition and lifestyle factors

-If your cat regularly ventures outside, you might find it's prone to picking up environmental debris which irritates its skin, such as splinters or grass seeds; remember to pick these off when your cat comes in from roaming to prevent scratching or itching.
+If your cat regularly ventures outside, you might find it's prone to picking up environmental debris which irritates its skin, such as splinters or grass seeds; remember to pick these off when your cat comes in from outside to prevent scratching or itching.

 You may also find your cat occasionally gets bitten by other animals.
 These bites can become abscesses if germs get into the wound, causing swelling, inflamed skin and a temperature.
 Your vet will conduct a deep cleanse of the wound as part of the treatment.

 Bathing your cat be a good idea as recommended by your vet but be careful to only use products designed for cats; human shampoo can end up irritating them and causing skin problems.